hubt/Docker/spark-cass/README.md

 ```
 spark-submit --class Trigram /root/trigram/target/scala-2.10/trigram-spark-cass-assembly-1.0.jar
 ```

+# Building the docker image

+If you want to rebuild the docker image, a simple `docker build -t spark-cass-image.` should work.

 More info:
 The docker command starts up a cassandra service, Spark uses a local cluster connected to a local cassandra cluster via 127.0.0.1